-Enabling professionals in and around supply chains to create, exchange and integrate knowledge by collectively exploring the future.
+Enabling professionals in and around supply chains to create value by generating, exchanging and integrating knowledge and collectively exploring the future.

 The European Supply Chain Forum is powered by the Department of Industrial Engineering and Innovation Sciences at the Eindhoven University of Technology (TU/e).
 ESCF works with over 50 leading global players sharing problems and insights related to Supply Chain Management and has become an ecosystem of multi-disciplinary professionals interested in operations and supply chain management.
 The unique value of ESCF is that it combines talent, knowledge, and network in one ecosystem.
 Via ESCF you can scout and acquire top talent in Supply Chain Management, link to academic knowledge, and a high-level network of peers.

-In order to create more value for the ESCF members, ESCF ecosystem extends into a number of communities: Data2Move, ESCF High Tech Community (EHTC), Fast Moving Consumer Goods (FMCG) and Servitization.
+In order to create more value for the ESCF members, ESCF ecosystem extends into a number of communities: Data2Move, ESCF High Tech Community (EHTC), Customer-Driven Transformation (CDT) and Servitization.
 Smaller players like SME’s and start-ups also participate in our communities.
 While ESCF full members can participate in all communities, a community member mainly operates in her community.
 By doing so, we allow startup, scaleup, large and multi-national organizations to join and participate in the ESCF ecosystem.